Shop

 Wildlife Value: resistant to deer and rabbits

 Cultivated in Japanese gardens since 1800’s.
-First described in literature in 1812.
-Introduced to the US in 1911 near Mobile, AL as packing material in a shipment of plants from Japan and introduced to Mississippi as a forage crop from the Philippines before 1920.
+1st published description in 1812.
+Introduced to the U.S. in 1911 near Mobile Alabama as packing material in a shipment of plants from Japan and into Mississippi as a forage crop from the Philippines before 1920.

 • Ipomopsis aggregata Standing cypress, Skyrocket, Scarlet gilia Z 4-11 Reseeding biennial